ebuilderCCO/DDC-SDK-Public/android/README.md

 Scheduled jobs will continue to run even when the host app is not running or is put in background.
 Frequency is defined in the licence.

 ### Project Setup
-Two extra dependencies are required in order to use the scheduler: *io.ebuilder.mobile.services:ddc-sdk* and *com.google.android.gms:play-services-gcm*
+Two extra dependencies are required in order to use the scheduler: *io.ebuilder.mobile.services.scheduler.gcm:ddc-gcm-scheduler* and *com.google.android.gms:play-services-gcm*

 Adjust your *build.gradle* as following: